gryzus24/ziew/README.md

       * [%]dirty     - memory waiting to get written back to disk,
       * [%]writeback - memory actively being written back to disk.

+    Option flag @d or @s may affect all non-%-prefixed options

     Colors
       [+] default
       [-] conditional (only %-prefixed options supported)